ReWeb3D/wtgles2/README.md

 is very close to WebGL, an OpenGL API for web browsers (Javascript).

 ReWeb3D provides an OpenGLES2 implementation that you can link your application to.
-If you start the application, OpenGLES2 calls are captured an serialized as WebGL calls in an HTML page which is served over HTTP.
-The browser loads this page and the renders the content of your application.
+If you start the application, OpenGLES2 calls are captured and serialized as WebGL calls in an HTML page which is served over HTTP.
+The browser loads this page and renders the content of your application.

 Demos, examples
 ---------------

 As examples, you can find basic OpenSceneGraph examples ported to ReWeb3D in the repository.
 Running versions may be found at http://demos.vicomtech.org/

+- [osgGeometry](http://demos.vicomtech.org/wt/examples/osggeometry.wt) demonstrates different simple geometry
+types and animation on the server
+- [osgShape](http://demos.vicomtech.org/wt/examples/osgshape.wt) shows different OSG shapes
+- [osgLight](http://demos.vicomtech.org/wt/examples/osglight.wt) includes two light sources and a server side animation
+- [osgViewer] (http://demos.vicomtech.org/wt/examples/osgViewerWt.wt) is the generic viewer for OSG
+- [osgEarthViewer](http://demos.vicomtech.org/wt/examples/osgEarthViewer.wt) is the generic viewer for osgEarth

 Building
 --------